What is a consent order?

 that one person should remain in the house (for example, the parent who cares for the children most of the time) and pay the other a rent

-that one person should buy the other person's 'share' of the home from them for a commercial value
+that one person should buy the other person's share of the home from them for the market value

 that one person takes as settlement the home, while the other takes other assets (not always easy if the valuation of the home or the assets are difficult to obtain)

 Joint assets could include:

 cars, white goods (TVs, washing machines etc) and other items bought together during the marriage.

 personal property from before the marriage or as a result of an inheritance.

 items owned before the marriage or inherited during the marriage.
 These are assumed to be brought into the marriage, and therefore could be divided.

 Often items are kept by the original owner (the person who owned them before the relationship), but that person may have to make concessions elsewhere to account for the financial value of the items he or she values sentimentally.

 It is usually sensible to agree on division of such items outside of Court unless they are of high financial value.

 One or both parties may have a pension or a life insurance policy.